dragonflydb/documentation/docs/command-reference/sorted-sets/bzpopmax.md

 ## Common Mistakes

-- Using `BZPOPMAX` on non-sorted set types can result in an error.
-Ensure that you only use this command on sorted sets.
-- Assuming this command will pop values from other types like lists; use other blocking list commands such as `BLPOP` or `BRPOP` in those cases.
-- It's easy to confuse the timeout parameter with key names if you're not careful with the syntax.
+- It can be easy to confuse the `timeout` parameter with `key` names if you're not careful with the syntax.
+- Using the command without setting an appropriate `timeout`, such as setting it too high when the operation can affect client responsiveness.
+- Confusing the key with the element of the sorted set in response.
+  `BZPOPMAX` returns the key from which the member was popped as well, not just the member itself.

 ## FAQs